 The support equipment management system is a family of systems that provide information and data management support for the budgeting, acquisition, assignment, and inventory control of aviation support equipment.
-The support equipment management system is composed of the support equipment resources management information system (SERMIS), the automated support equipment recommendation data (AUTOSERD), and the local asset management system.
+The support equipment management system is composed of the support equipment resources management information system (SERMIS), the automated support equipment recommendation data (AUTOSERD), and the Local Asset Management System (LAMS).